22 Weight Loss Secrets From Around the World That Are Totally Worth Stealing

 This spice, a key ingredient in curries, grows wild in Malaysian jungles.
 One of its chief components is a substance called curcumin, which may turn out to be a potent fat fighter.
-A recent Tufts University study found that mice fed a high-fat diet with small amounts of curcumin gained less weight than did other mice given similar but curcumin-free meals.
-Researchers think the ingredient suppresses the growth of fat tissue and increases fat-burning.
-Try some in your next stir-fry.
-Check out these weight-loss tricks only nutritionists know.
+A recent review in the journal Foods found that curcumin is linked to a variety of health benefits, and may reduce cholesterol and the risk of metabolic syndrome.
+Try some in your next stir-fry, and check out these weight-loss tricks only nutritionists know.

 South Africa: Sip some rooibos tea